aldettinger/camel-quarkus-workshop/README.md

 ```
 part-2-jvm-mode
 part-3-native-mode
-part-4-extensions
+part-4-routes
-part-5-routes
+part-5-extensions
 part-6-eips
 ```

 There is currently no folder starting with `part-1-` !
 Well spotted, that's totally fine as we'll create it later on.

-Finaly, let's pre-download as much required maven dependencies as possible, for instance as below:
+Next step, let's pre-download as much required maven dependencies as possible, for instance as below:

 ```
 cd "${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop"